Michael J. Welsh (biologist): Research

 Welsh's research centered on cystic fibrosis, specifically the CFTR protein, an ion channel that allows chloride ions to pass through.
 His studies helped answer questions about why defects in the protein emerge and how these defects affect the protein's function.
 In 1989, Lap-Chee Tsui, Francis Collins, and their team discovered the gene that encodes the CFTR protein and found that changes in the protein caused cystic fibrosis.
-Welsh's group discovered in 1991 that the CFTR protein is a chloride channel, meaning it allows chloride ions to pass through cell membrane.
+Welsh's group discovered in 1991 that the CFTR protein is a chloride channel, meaning it allows chloride ions to pass across the cell membrane.
 The same year, his group reported how the activity of the CFTR protein could be regulated.
 He later categorized the four classes of CFTR mutations that are still in use today in an expanded format.
 Crucially, Welsh and his group found that when the CFTR protein contains F508del mutation, the most common mutation in cystic fibrosis patients, it could be transported to the cell surface under low temperature but not at body temperature.
 His study also showed F508del-mutated CFTR protein can function properly if it reached cell surface, paving the way for cystic fibrosis therapies.
 In recent years, Welsh has developed animal models of cystic fibrosis, most notably in pigs, allowing for the study of the disease in an in vivo setting.

-Personal life

-Welsh married twice.
-He met his first wife, who died in 2006 from cancer, when she was a college student.
-They had 3 children.
-Welsh married his second wife in 2013.